Ehsan1997/NormalizingFlows_HEP/README.md

 <!-- USAGE EXAMPLES -->
-## Usage
+## Dataset

-Use this space to show useful examples of how a project can be used.
-Additional screenshots, code examples and demos work well in this space.
-You may also link to more resources.

-_For more examples, please refer to the [Documentation](https://example.com)_
+LHC Olympics R and D Anomaly Detection dataset was used.
+Although I made some modifications to it.
+In order to access the variant used in this repository please go to the [google drive folder](https://drive.google.com/drive/u/1/folders/1OkIPaDb25JooMULL0U5uzfqHfr2ZamDw).